What is the Push strategy in the Supply Chain?

 Demand Generation:

-Demand generation in a pull supply chain strategy is driven by aligning production with consumer needs.
-This method ensures that the supply chain model remains responsive to actual customer demand, optimizing logistics supply.
+Demand generation in a pull supply chain strategy is driven by aligning production with market demand.
+This focus ensures the pull system remains efficient, catering to customer needs while minimizing excess inventory and promoting effective inventory management practices.

 Customer Engagement:

-Pull strategies enhance customer satisfaction through personalized offerings tailored to specific customer demands.
+Pull strategies enhance customer engagement through personalized offerings tailored to specific customer needs.
 This focus on customer engagement is a key strength in modern supply chain management, ensuring a responsive supply chain strategy.

 Disadvantages of Pull Strategy: